Invasive Cardiovascular Laboratories (Cath Lab) J2-1

 The patient population is diverse with complex medical problems that may require IABP therapy, CRRT, and thrombolytic therapy.
 In addition, J55 provides specialized care to individuals requiring heart transplantation, lung transplantation, and ventricular assist devices, such as HeartMate, Thoratec, Abiomed, and ECMO.
 Nurse-to-patient ratios are routinely 1:2, highly acute patients are 1:1 until stable.

-Since 1995, U.S. News & World Report has named the Miller Family Heart & Vascular Institute at Cleveland Clinic as "the best in the nation"for heart care.
+U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s top hospitals in its annual “America’s Best Hospitals” survey and has named Cleveland Clinic’s heart program No. 1 in the nation since 1995.
 The staff, patients, and families are involved in many research studies and innovative technology.
 These areas are very challenging and provide many opportunities for professional growth.

 Cardiology Step-Down Units - J71, J72, and J73

 J71, J72, and J73 are cardiovascular step down telemetry monitored units.
 The three units make up a total of 73 beds: J71-25 beds; J72-24 beds; and J73-24 beds.
 These fast paced nursing units provide nursing care to a select medical cardiac patient population, which includes:

 Vascular Surgery Step-Down Unit - J81

 J81 is a 25-bed surgical telemetry unit with private rooms.
 The patient population is largely individuals with vascular diseases or disorders.
 Common diagnoses include: acute DVT, extremity ischemia, abdominal aortic aneurysm, and peripheral ulcers.